hpe-storage/scod/docs/csi_driver/deployment.md

 Establish a working directory on a bastion Linux host that has HTTP access to the Internet, the private registry and the Kubernetes cluster where the CSI driver needs to be installed.
 The bastion host is assumed to have the `docker`, `helm` and `curl` command installed.
 It's also assumed throughout that the user executing `docker` has logged in to the private registry and that pulling images from the private registry is allowed anonymously by the Kubernetes compute nodes.

+While it seems like an obvious tactic to allowlist the different registries used by the Helm chart, the challenge here is that the registry names are usuallly multiple DNS A records that may change at any time.

 !!! note
     Only the HPE CSI Driver 1.4.0 and later is supported using this methodology.